Sohaib-Akhtar/smartclinic/README.md

 # doc-on-demand
 A smart medical services provider with personalized features.
+Helps connect patients with doctors.